Watson-Personal-Assistant/developer/_content/audio_custom/audio_authentication.md

 ### Establishing a web socket connection

-After you authenticate, establish a web socket connection to the audio gateway and pass the mandatory parameters to the gateway.
+After you authenticate, establish a web socket connection to the audio gateway and pass at least the mandatory parameters to the audio gateway.
+The address of the audio gateway is `wss://wa-audio-gateway.mybluemix.net`.

-Table 1 displays the mandatory parameters for a web socket connection.
+Table 1 displays the parameters for a web socket connection.

 | Parameter  |Description |
 |-----|:-------------------------|
-| `host` (mandatory)  | The URL of the audio gateway.
-The URL is `wa-audio-gateway.mybluemix.net`.
-Note: Do not include the protocol prefix, for example, `https://`
+| `skillset`  (mandatory) | The skillset to be used by the audio client, for example, industry.
 | `userID` (mandatory)  | The user ID or client ID of the sender.
 The ID is restricted to alphanumeric, hyphen and underscore characters.
-| `skillset`  (mandatory) | The skillset to be used by the audio client, for example, industry.
+| `language`| The language that the client communicates in.
+The default value is `en-US`.
+| `engine` | The speech-to-text (STT) engine that the audio gateway must use to convert speech to text.
+Valid values are `watson` or `google`.
+The default value is `google`.

 The web socket connection format is as follows:

 ```

-wss://wa-audio-gateway.mybluemix.net:<AudioGatewayPort - optional>?skillset=<skillset-name>&userID=<userID>&language=<Client language preference - Optional>;
+wss://wa-audio-gateway.mybluemix.net?skillset=<skillset-name>&userID=<userID>&language=<language - Optional>&engine=<stt-engine - Optional>

 ```
 For example: